Jehan-1/Jayhan1/README.md

 <br >

-I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and tjat's why CoderOne Youtube Channel exists!
+My passion is to share knowledge with others and compile tutorials, courses, and informative posts to assist fellow developers.!

-#### What is CoderOne?
+#### What is QOM?

-CoderOne is a youtube channel for learning Web/Mobile development, coding and design.
+QOM is a abbreviation for (Qaboos Oman) which is purely Omani initiative for learning Web/Mobile development, coding and design.
 Including new technologies and frameworks and anything really related to development world.

 #### Coding Stats